DrakeLyu/s-pectra/README.md

 https://github.com/HUPO-PSI/mzML

-Detection and identification of 700 drugs by multi-target screening with a 3200 Q TRAP® LC-MS/MS system and library searching
+Detection and identification of 700 drugs by multi-target screening with a 3200 Q TRAP® LC-MS/MS system and library searching Machine Learning for SERS Quantitative Detection of Pyocyanin Raman spectroscopy for rapid and inexpensive diagnosis of echinococcosis using the adaptive iteratively reweighted penalized least squares-Kennard–stoneback propagation neural network